emagiz/emdocs/mds/microlearning/expert-platform-deploy-install-local-connector-windows.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: November 2021
+- Last update: April 5th, 2022
-- Required reading time: 5 minutes
+- Required reading time: 10 minutes

 ## 1. Prerequisites
 To install a runtime, please be aware that eMagiz needs an environment that satisfies certain requirements.
 These requirements can be different depending on your architectural choices.
 Most common is the connector inside your network and a JMS and container running outside the network.
 In that case, if you are running only connectors in this environment, please keep the following requirements in mind: